 For Applicants & Employees - Services

-Fieldprint
+Fieldprint Fingerprint Service

 How is this beneficial?

-You can leverage usage of Fieldprint to collect Crossmatch fingerprints needed for your FBI criminal history check portion of Prescreening.
-This can save you time as you can complete the FBI fingerprint check portion in advance of your start date, at a location closer to you.
+You can leverage usage of Fieldprint to submit fingerprints required for your FBI criminal history check portion of Prescreening.
+This allows you to complete this FBI criminal history check portion in advance of your start date, at a location closer to you!
+Note: Applicants who use Fieldprint will still be required to travel to and complete Badge Enrollment and Badge Issuance/Authorization at an NIH PCIF.

 Please note: Applicants can only pick up their badge on or after Entry on Duty/start date listed in NED.

-As a result, this will add additional days of processing, due to the amount of time it takes to receive the results from running the FBI fingerprint check after you submit your Crossmatch fingerprints.
-As a reminder, the FBI fingerprint check is one of the Prescreening requirements that must be done before DPSAC can issue anyone their badge.
+As a result, you will need to wait until the FBI fingerprint results come in before any badge can be issued.
+Therefore, this will add additional days of processing, due to the amount of time it takes to receive the results from running the FBI fingerprint check after you submit your fingerprints.
+As a reminder, the FBI fingerprint check is one of the Prescreening requirements that must be done before DPS can issue anyone their badge.

 How can I use Fieldprint?